NMWDI/ckan-wdi-theme/README.rst

 ---------------------------------
-Registering ckanext-wdi_theme on PyPI
+Registering ckan-wdi-theme on PyPI
 ---------------------------------

-ckanext-wdi_theme should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-wdi_theme.
+ckan-wdi-theme should be availabe on PyPI as https://pypi.python.org/pypi/ckan-wdi-theme.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps: